cc-setwo/cards-showcase/README.md

 # cards-showcase
 About code:
-- Custom Object Pool
+- Custom Object Pool,
-- Singleton
+- Singleton,
-- Cool implementation of interface
+- Cool implementation of interface,
-- Almost using single responsibility principle
+- Almost using single responsibility principle,
-- Using Bézier curves to move cards
+- Using Bézier curves to move cards,
-- Some kind of IoC for data bindigns
+- Some kind of IoC for data bindigns.

+Controls:
+Press "A" button on your keyboard to add the card, Press "R" button on your keyboard to remove the card, Press left mouse button on card more than 0.5 seconds to drag the card.

 ## Showcase